-- 1. Attorneys present physical evidence for inspection. - 2.
-Judge states charges against defendant. - 3.
-Prosecution delivers its opening statement.
-No questioning during opening statements. - 4.
-Defense may choose to deliver its opening statement at this point or may wait to open after the prosecution has completed its case in chief. - 5.
-Prosecution calls its witnesses and conducts direct examination. - 6.
-After each prosecution witness is called to the stand and has been examined by the prosecution, the defense cross-examines the witness. - 7.
-After each cross-examination, prosecution may conduct re-direct examination of its own witnesses if necessary. - 8.
-After prosecution presents all its witnesses, defense delivers its opening statement (if it did not do so earlier). - 9.
-Defense calls its witnesses and conducts direct examination. - 10.
-After each defense witness is called to the stand and has been examined by the defense, the prosecution cross-examines the witness. - 11.
-After each cross-examination, defense may conduct re-direct examination of its own witnesses if necessary. - 12.
-Prosecution gives its closing argument, then defense presents its closing arguments.
-No questioning during closing arguments.
+- ✓ Attorneys present physical evidence for inspection.
+Presider states charges against defendant. - Prosecution delivers its opening statement.
+No questioning during opening statements. - Defense may choose to deliver its opening statement at this point or may wait to open after the prosecution has completed its case-in-chief. - ✓ Prosecution calls its witnesses and conducts direct examination. - ✓ After each prosecution witness is called to the stand and has been examined by the prosecution, the defense cross-examines the witness. - ✓ After each cross-examination, prosecution may conduct re-direct examination of its own witnesses if necessary. - ✓ After prosecution presents all its witnesses, defense delivers its opening statement (if it did not do so earlier). - ✓ Defense calls its witnesses and conducts direct examination. - ✓ After each defense witness is called to the stand and has been examined by the defense, the prosecution cross-examines the witness. - ✓ After each cross-examination, defense may conduct re-direct examination of its own witnesses if necessary. - Prosecution gives its closing argument, and then defense presents its closing argument.
+No questioning is permitted during closing arguments. - ✓ Prosecution and defense present rebuttal arguments. - ✓ At the end of the trial before ruling, the presider asks students if they would like 30 seconds to consult with their teacher/attorney coaches regarding any substantial trial